 Want to see alchemy at its best?
-Then a visit to the binary option trading Verrerie de Biot to watch master glass makers turn, blow and cut molten liquid into objects will fascinate you.
+Then a visit to the go to site Verrerie de Biot to watch master glass makers turn, blow and cut molten liquid into objects will fascinate you.

 The glass tradition in the South of France is very ancient with master glass-makers settling there due to the many large pine forests that provided a never-ending supply of wood for their furnaces.
 Further afield, sand, lime and sodium carbonate were brought in on the back of mules and soon cruets for olive oil, demijohns for wine, oil lamps for lighting, and bottles for perfumes from Grasse provided enough work for them and locals alike.

 But Biot’s renown really began in 1956 with the creation of La Verrerie de Biot and bubbled glass.

 Eloi Monod, a chemical engineer from l’Ecole de Sèvres, came to live in Biot in 1941 to work at La Poterie Provençale, owned by René Augé-Laribé.
 Here he met Lucette, the owner’s daughter who became his wife a few years later.
 Eloi had the idea to swap the clay for glass to produce glassware inspired by the local pottery’s ancestral forms and reintroduce the art of blown glass first discovered in Spain and Italy.
 In 1956, in collaboration with René and a young apprentice, he established la Verrerie de Biot.

 Monod and Augé-Laribé mastered bubble glass by adding chemicals to a glass batch, which reacted to produce random air bubbles during the melting process, and imprisoning them between two layers of glass to transform a defect (a bubble) into a feature of quality: bubbled glass.
 Special tools allow the master glass-blower to manipulate the bubbles into certain designs.